Is Gout Genetic?Explore Gout and what your DNA can tell you

 Some people may be more likely to develop gout based on their genetics.
 However, there are also other factors that can affect the chances of developing gout.

-Experts agree that healthy lifestyle habits, such as limiting consumption of red meat, drinks with high-fructose corn syrup, and alcohol, may help lower the chances of developing gout.
-Gout also tends to show up more in older populations, and is more common in males.
+Experts agree that healthy lifestyle habits, such as limiting the consumption of red meat, drinks with high-fructose corn syrup, and alcohol, may help lower the chances of developing gout.
+Gout also tends to show up more in older populations and is more common in males.
 However, the risk for gout development in females does increase after menopause.
 Certain types of medication or health conditions like high blood pressure, diabetes, and poor kidney function can also increase your chances of developing gout.

 Did you know?